lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 The `PluginParams` type therefore defines an array of key-value pairs.

 IF needs to know about all the parameters used in each pipeline.
 The default behaviour is that it grabs parameters from a local file, `params.ts`.
-This file defines the standard set of parameter names, their units, a descriptiona nd the method used to aggregate them across time or across a graph.
+This file defines the standard set of parameter names, their units, a descriptiona nd the method used to aggregate them across time or across a tree.

 If your new plugin uses new parameters that are not included in `params.ts`, you can smanifesty add them to your manifest file in a section named `params`.
 For example: